5m1Ly/refx-vscode/README.md

 };
 ```

-> **Note:** In inline mode, decorations are not clickable due to VS Code limitations.
-Use CodeLens mode for clickable references, or use the workspace scanner command to navigate to unused code.
+> **Tip:** In both modes, you can hover over any symbol name to see reference count and click to view all references!

 ## Color Coding